GameAnalytics/current/README.md

 throttled due using all your provisioned throughput or using all available socket connections to DynamoDB.

-At the moment, current uses the experimental HTTP client [party][] which tries to do away with the single process bottleneck found in [lhttpc][].
-Although it's used in production at Game Analytics without any problems found, it might not be ready for prime time just yet.

 ## Dependencies
 * Erlang (>= R15)
 * [rebar][]